A High-Fidelity Flow Solver for Unstructured Meshes on Field-Programmable Gate Arrays: Accelerator Implementation

 As for the number of computations per iteration, the vast number of flops can be attributed to the local $A_Lx$ computation totaling

 For the entire solver, we then get (omitting the gather-scatter operation) that the total number of flops is

 However, looking at the results from equation \eqref{eq:io_general_bound} we see that decreasing the I/O cost of $Ax$ can decrease the total I/O cost tremendously.
-As we precompute $G$ to then compute $Ax$, we could therefore reduce the I/O cost of $A_L$ by recomputing $G$ directly from the information stored in the mesh at each iteration instead.
-As the geometric factors are only dependent on the mesh, we could tremendously decrease the I/O cost as only 8 values (compared to $6(N+1)^3$) would then be needed per element.
-We will refer to this idea of recomputing values on the fly to obtain a lower I/O cost as \textit{rematerialization}.
+As we precompute $\mathbf{G}$ to then compute $Ax$, we could therefore reduce the I/O cost of $A_L$ by recomputing $\mathbf{G}$ directly from the information stored in the mesh at each iteration instead.
+As the geometric factors are only dependent on the mesh, we could tremendously decrease the I/O cost as only eight values (compared to $6(N+1)^3$) would then be needed per element.
+We will refer to this idea of recomputing values on the fly to obtain a lower I/O cost as \textit{rematerialization} as the principles behind it are similar to the compiler technique with the same name \cite{briggs1992rematerialization}.
 For the computation of $G$ though, we need to compute the Jacobian inverse, $J^{-1}$, and as this involves division the performance penalties are large.
 However, we can limit ourselves to only precompute $J^{-1}$ and computing $G$ on the fly otherwise.
-This means that we only need to load $J^{-1}$ instead of the $6$ geometric factors leading to an I/O cost of $n$ instead of $6n$ for the computation of $Ax$ and a total cost of
+This means that we only need to load $J^{-1}$ instead of the six geometric factors leading to an I/O cost of $n$ instead of $6n$ for the computation of $Ax$ and a total cost of

 This causes the number of computations to increase tremendously though.
 We should also note that in our implementation we limit ourselves to meshes with hexahedral elements that are not curved but only linearly deformed.
 For more general meshes with curved elements, rematerialization would be even more expensive.
 For the whole CG solver we now instead have (omitting computations that take place less than $n/(N+1)$ times)